1. Main Title (Blow-Up) – Herbie Hancock

 There was a pipe that travelled up through my room into that of my Cornish

-friend, which we tapped to alert each other to our awakened states, a signal to open
+friend which we tapped to alert each other to our awakened states, a signal to open

 our windows to discuss exit strategies.
 The guy with the indie tapes was best avoided early in the day.
-Rarely hungover,
+Rarely hungover and with boundless energy, he could be very demanding of one's attention.

 The former cohabitant from